 Employers, whatever you do, avoid these 12 mistakes.
 Otherwise, you risk sabotaging staff retention and may very well send top employees packing.

 Employees often need quick input and decisions from leaders to move forward with their tasks.
 Staff who can’t count on a timely reply to their emails or voicemails are likely to be continually frustrated and may eventually seek greener pastures.

 Bosses who require constant updates and give overly detailed directions on how work should be done can exasperate employees.
 Whether you intend it or not, micromanaging shows people that you don’t believe they can make good decisions on their own, and that you wonder if they have the necessary skills for the job.
 Managers who demonstrate trust in their employees and give them breathing room tend to have more solid staff retention.

 3. A bad boss leaves the managing to others

 Those managers on the other end of the scale — the ones who never weigh in with opinions, provide vague direction or leave tough decisions to other people all the time — are another reason why good employees leave.
 Workers want a leader who leads, not someone who just occupies the corner office.

 4. A bad boss schedules too many meetings

 Superfluous meetings whose goals could be accomplished with a quick phone call or email squander employees’ time.
-Administrative professionals are as busy as other people on the team, and wasted time just frustrates them.
+And wasted time just frustrates people.

 5. A bad boss treats workers like they’re interchangeable